basecamp/bc3-api/sections/basecamps.md

 ```

-Create a basecamp
+Create a Basecamp
 -----------------

-* `POST /projects.json` with at least a name, and optionally a description, to kick off a new basecamp.
+* `POST /projects.json` with at least a name, and optionally a description, to kick off a new Basecamp.

 ``` json
 {